buccaneerai/note-window-consumer/performance/2023-04-26/Demo/a.md

 - Family history of migraines

 #### Social History
-The patient has a wife and a son who has been sick for a couple of days.
-The patient has not recently traveled outside of the country.
+The patient is married and has a son who has been sick recently.
+They have not traveled outside of the country.

 #### Allergies
 - Patient denies allergies

 #### Medications
-- Orange puffer (Flovent or Fluticasone)
+- Orange puffer (possibly Flovent or Fluticasone)
-- Blue puffer (rarely taken)
+- Blue puffer (rarely used)

 #### Assessment & Plan
-- Severe headache: Administer IV morphine and medication for nausea
+- Severe headache: Administer IV for pain relief and give morphine
-- Possible meningitis: Order CT scan of the brain, followed by lumbar puncture if needed
+- Possible meningitis: Perform a CT Scan of the brain, followed by a lumbar puncture if needed
-- Pain: Administer morphine during visit